Bezedynov/goit-markup-hw-08/README.md

-# goit-markup-hw-06
+# goit-markup-hw-07
-the sixth homework
+the seventh homework